wnoizumi/wnoizumi.github.com/index.md

 ### Open to Job Opportunities

-I am currently open to job opportunities in North America or Europe, preferably starting in March 2022 or September 2021.
+I am currently open to job opportunities in North America or Europe, preferably starting in the beginning of 2022 or in September 2021.
 I'm interested in Faculty, Teaching-focused, and Postdoc positions.
 My CV is available <a href="http://wnoizumi.github.io/CV-Willian.pdf">here</a>.

 ## Education